Bill and Melinda Gates to separate after 27 years of marriage

 Since 2000, the Bill and Melinda Gates Foundation has spent $53.8 billion "fighting the greatest inequities in the world," according to the foundation website.
 Last April, the foundation said it was putting its "total attention" on the coronavirus pandemic while remaining committed to its core areas such as reducing infectious disease, eliminating extreme poverty and improving US public education.
 Last May, the foundation pledged $125 million toward the international effort to develop and distribute COVID-19 diagnostics, therapies and vaccines.

 Melinda Gates, a longtime gender equality advocate, has also warned about the toll the pandemic is taking on women around the world, from interfering with access to pre- and post-natal care to increasing the weight of family care-related unpaid labor.
-At this year's South by Southwest conference, she proclaimed her advocacy for implementing a paid family medical leave policy in the US, which she said is even more critical during the COVID-19 pandemic as some women are driven to drop out of the labor force due to caregiving responsibilities.
+At this year's South by Southwest conference, she advocated a paid family medical leave policy in the US, which she said is even more critical during the COVID-19 pandemic as some women are driven to drop out of the labor force due to caregiving responsibilities.

+The news comes two years after Amazon founder Jeff Bezos and MacKenzie Scott said they were divorcing.
+A signatory to The Giving Pledge, Scott has since become an active contributor to food banks, emergency funds and services for the vulnerable, giving away $4 billion in one four-month stretch.